bitcero/rmcommon/README.md

 ========

 **Common Utilities** is a framework oriented to develop advanced XOOPS modules by providing useful objects and new methods for developers.
-Development work turns more easy while Common Utilities provide new capabilities to created a new kind of components for XOOPS.
+Development work turns more easy while Common Utilities provide new capabilities to create a new kind of components for XOOPS.

 Also, **Common Utilities** transform the XOOPS default GUI into a new styled adn improved Admin GUI, with the target of improve the usability and the look and feel of all modules.